-To complete an Arizona Online degree, you will need to have a personal computer that meets the minimum system requirements for the D2L learning management system.
-Specific programs may have additional requirements.
+To complete an Arizona Online degree, you will need to have a personal computer that meets the minimum system requirements for the Brightspace learning management system.
+Specific programs may have additional requirements. https://online.arizona.edu/about/technical-requirements

 Financial Aid Requirements